Correlation Between Progress Software and CommVault Systems

 Pair Corralation between Progress Software and CommVault Systems

-Given the investment horizon of 90 days Progress Software is expected to under-perform the CommVault Systems.
-But the stock apears to be less risky and, when comparing its historical volatility, Progress Software is 1.33 times less risky than CommVault Systems.
-The stock trades about -0.13 of its potential returns per unit of risk.
-The CommVault Systems is currently generating about 0.1 of returns per unit of risk over similar time horizon.
-If you would invest 16,602 in CommVault Systems on May 1, 2025 and sell it today you would earn a total of 2,776 from holding CommVault Systems or generate 16.72% return on investment over 90 days.
+Given the investment horizon of 90 days Progress Software is expected to generate 0.85 times more return on investment than CommVault Systems.
+However, Progress Software is 1.18 times less risky than CommVault Systems.
+It trades about 0.21 of its potential returns per unit of risk.
+CommVault Systems is currently generating about -0.17 per unit of risk.
+If you would invest 4,225 in Progress Software on July 24, 2025 and sell it today you would earn a total of 412.00 from holding Progress Software or generate 9.75% return on investment over 90 days.

 Time Period3 Months [change]